European Development Fund

-The European Development Fund (EDF) was the main instrument for European Union (EU) aid for development cooperation in Africa, the Caribbean, and Pacific (ACP Group) countries and the Overseas Countries and Territories (OCT).
-Funding was provided by voluntary donations by EU member states.
-Until 2020 the EDF was subject to its own financial rules and procedures, and was managed by the European Commission (EC) and the European Investment Bank.
+The European Development Fund (EDF) was the main instrument for European Union (EU) aid for development cooperation in African, Caribbean and Pacific (ACP) countries and the Overseas Countries and Territories (OCT).
+Funding was provided by voluntary donations from EU member states.
+Until 2020, the EDF was subject to its own financial rules and procedures and was managed by the European Commission (EC) and the European Investment Bank.
 The EDF has been incorporated into the EU's general budget as of the 2021–2027 multi-annual financial framework.

-Articles 131 and 136 of the 1957 Treaty of Rome provided for its creation with a view to granting technical and financial assistance to African countries that were still colonised at that time and with which certain countries had historical links.
+Articles 131 and 136 of the 1957 Treaty of Rome provided for the creation of the EDF with a view to granting technical and financial assistance to African countries that were still colonised at that time and with which certain countries had historical links.
 Usually lasting 6 years, each EDF lays out EU assistance to both individual countries and regions as a whole.
+In 2000, the EU transitioned from post-colonial aid to partnership agreements with ACP Group countries, as set out in the Cotonou Agreement.
+This introduced governance reforms, sustainable development and human rights as key priorities.

 Funding

-Until its incorporation into the EU's general budget in 2021, the EDF was funded outside the EU budget by the EU Member States on the basis of financial payments related to specific contribution shares, or "keys".
-The Member State contributions keys were subject to negotiation.
-The EDF was the only EU policy instrument financed through a specific key that was different from the EU budget key, reflecting the comparative interests of individual Member States.
+Until its incorporation into the EU's general budget in 2021, the EDF was funded outside the EU budget by EU member states based on financial payments related to specific contribution shares, or "keys".
+The member state contribution keys were subject to negotiation.
+The EDF was the only EU policy instrument financed through a specific key different from the EU budget key, reflecting the comparative interests of individual member states.

 There was a debate on whether to 'budgetise' the EDF.
-However, in the Communication A budget for Europe 2020, the European Commission underlined that it was not appropriate at the time to propose that the EDF be integrated into the EU budget.
-The perceived advantages included:
+However, in the Communication A budget for Europe 2020, the European Commission stressed that it was not appropriate at the time to propose integrating the EDF into the EU budget.
+The perceived advantages included the fact that: